-Wales Arts Review is pleased to present a new series of literary vignettes, next up is ‘Hare’ by Elan Grug Muse.
+Wales Arts Review is pleased to present a new series of literary vignettes; next up is ‘Hare’ by Elan Grug Muse.
 These vignettes will be glimpses into the thinking of the writer and their experiences; from the day-to-day to the extraordinary.
-They might have the intimacy of a diary entry, or have the scope of something much larger.
+They might have the intimacy of a diary entry or have the scope of something much larger.

 Water streams down my forehead and into my eyes as I charge blindly down the steep path leading from the common down to the road.
 The looming bulk of the Tomen Shibi slate heap is an outline, a gesture in the mist, and the musky, sour smell of wet animal alludes to familiar ruminants, huddled, hidden, against a dry-stone wall.
-I dance and trip to try an avoid their shit, in vain, gorse bushes grasping at my bare shins.
+I dance and trip to try and avoid their shit, in vain, gorse bushes grasping at my bare shins.

-I see it too late, already mid step.
-I try to lean right, changing course mid leap, and land off-keel on my foot, knee and hip misaligned, my ankle slipping at a precarious angle.
+I see it too late, already mid-step.
+I try to lean right, changing course mid-leap, and land off-keel on my foot, knee and hip misaligned, my ankle slipping at a precarious angle.
 I avoid it, by an inch.

-I shake the jolt out of my knee and continue my tumbled descent, feet beating a steady rhythm along muddy path; cattle grid; tarmac; home.
+I shake the jolt out of my knee and continue my tumbled descent, feet beating a steady rhythm along the muddy path; cattle grid; tarmac; home.
 I collapse, panting on the sofa, skin still wet, my lips covered with a thin, sticky film, a sign of dehydration.

 I lie there, enjoying the deep pounding of my own breath, the thud of my elevated heartbeat, the pulsing feeling of it, as everything slows down.
-I peel off my clothes, saturated and mud splattered.
+I peel off my clothes, saturated and mud-splattered.
 I find blood on my shins, mixed with the mud.

 In the shower, hot, soapy water streams down my forehead and into my eyes and fills the room with steam.
 I am relieved to confirm that the blood is my own, a cut I did not notice.
 My mouth is dry and as I imagine my blue trainered foot sinking into the carcass, cracking bone and flesh.
 Mud and blood form a dark stream along the base of the bath, disappearing down the drain, leaving a faint trail of sediment and the white, smooth surface.